dillonkearns/gitbook-elm-graphql/selection-sets.md

     Debug.crash "TODO"
 ```

-We can use our editor's auto-complete functionality, or just manually inspect the code in the module `Github.Object.User` to see which **fields** are available.
+We can use our editor's auto-complete functionality, or just manually inspect the code in the module `Github.Object.User` to see which **fields** are available in `Github.Object.User`.

 ![](/assets/nameField.png)That's just what we're looking for!
 Since we're looking for a `Field` to add to a `SelectionSet decodesTo Github.Object.User`, we can actually use any `Field` defined in the `Github.Object.User` module.